SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/programs.md

 components.
 Though many TROM programs lack need for it, and so use stnpcom.py or g2asm.py directly.

+It also features an interactive mode with some extra commands.

 ### stnpcom.py:
 the SSTNPL compiler.
 This is the ideal way to learn balanced ternary math, along with a bit of programing too.
 Ideal for beginners. for more serious